Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Interpreting and Reparameterizing Structural Breaks in Dynamic Factor Models

 We emphasize that our test statistics do not maintain any assumptions on their counterparts; that is, the test for $\Sigma_F = Z \Sigma_F Z^\tran$ holds irrespective of $W$, and conversely the test for $W = \mathbf{0}$ holds irrespective of $Z$.
-As both breaks in the factor variance and the loadings could occur simultaneously, this necessitates the practitioner to run both the $Z$-test and $W$-test to accurately pin down the source(s) of the break.
-A straightforward Bonferroni-Holm correction suffices to correct for the family wise error rate (see \Cref{sec:monte_carlo}).
+As both breaks in the factor variance and the loadings could occur simultaneously, this necessitates the practitioner to run both the $Z$-test and $W$-test to pin down the source(s) of the break.
+One can apply a straightforward Bonferroni-Holm correction to control the family wise error rate, which we do in our Monte Carlo study and empirical application.
+Finally, although we have adopted the supremum notation of the structural break literature, we note that in practice, our tests can be operationalized by simply plugging in some consistent estimate $\widehat{\pi}$.
+Thus, it is computationally much simpler, yet asymptotically identical, to simply use $\mathscr{W}_Z \left(\widehat{\pi}, \widehat{F}\right)$, $\mathscr{W}_{W, i}\left(\widehat{\pi}, \tilde{w}_i\right)$, and $\mathscr{W}_{W}\left(\widehat{\pi}, \tilde{W}\right)$, rather than manually calculating the supremum (more discussion is deferred to \Cref{sec:asym:operation}.)